xhos/arian-email-parser/readme.md

 ## development

-i highly recommend to use `devenv` for a consistent development environment. it installs all necessary dependencies and provides helpers.
+- i highly recommend to use `devenv` for a consistent development environment. it installs all necessary dependencies and provides helpers.

+- the `DEBUG=1` env make it so the incoming email contents are logged, which is useful for developing new parsers.

 ### project structure